 Commuters are a valued part of the King's family and are encouraged to get involved.
 Take advantage of what King's has to offer, make new friends, and feel at home.
-Stop by the Office of Campus Activities if you have a question, do not know who to contact, or if you are not sure where to go next.
+Stop by the Commuter Life Office in the Campus Activities suite if you have a question, do not know who to contact, or if you are not sure where to go next.
 Even if you just want to say 'Hello,' we will always steer you in the right direction.